Woe is upon us! Arggg! Donald Trump is POTUS!

 Which would be things like that wall.
 Or at least a policy wall that bars certain people from American soil.

 On top of evicting these type of people.

 And the TPP.
 The one thing my country, Singapore, is most concerned with.

-And Asia Pacific stability.
-What’s going to happen with America’s big boss no longer interested in America being big brother?
-The poor countries depending on American presence for security.
-What is Mr. Trump going to invoice for continued protection?
+Asia Pacific stability.
+What’s going to happen with America’s boss no longer interested in America being big brother?
+Those poor countries depending on American presence for security … What is Mr. Trump going to invoice for continued presence?

 The abysmal list goes on and on.
 And on.

 I guess in times like this, we ought to remember certain parables and idioms.
 You know, sayings like what every cloud has, or what also emerged from that box Pandora opened, etc.

 Yes, I’m saying something good did come out of this.
 Rather reluctantly, the world is forced to acknowledge that the USA cannot possibly play helpful big brother forever.
 There will be a time when its leaders and people tire of the burden and resulting hostilities.
 Actually, has it not already happened?